What’s Not Compostable? 33 Things You Can’t Compost At Home

 28. Leather goods: This means worn out belts, wallets, purses gloves etc. Though just make sure it’s not vegan leather (i.e it’s organic), it can takes years to properly decompose, especially since most leather accessories are treated with life-extending materials.

 Try to find other clever ways to reuse these instead – maybe they can still be donated to a non-profit or thrift shop.
-If not, you might be able to use the leather scraps yourself, or gift them to a local tailor.
+If not, you might be able to use the leather scraps yourself to make an eco friendly gift.

 WHAT NOT TO COMPOST FROM THE OFFICE